 Academic at the Cyprus University of Technology, Costas Christofi, displayed a current research that gathered participants from 1,318 secondary school children.
 In lyceums, 32% of students use such tobacco products as hookah, and in gymnasiums about 17% are smokers of any tobacco product, Christofi mentioned.

 Cabinet has authorized an anti-smoking policy developed by an inter-departmental group following rules from World Health Organisation and the European Union.
-The policy is going to stop children and youth from taking up smoking in order to they do not develop nicotine addiction, to help smokers give up smoking and to prompt a smoke-free environment by means of legislative and other actions, Agrotou said.
+The policy is going to stop children and youth from taking up smoking in order to they do not develop nicotine addiction to help smokers.
+Different Types of Smokers Should Use Different Motivation to Quit give up smoking and to prompt a smoke-free environment by means of legislative and other actions, Agrotou said.

 She said the health ministry was going to set a national committee to put into action and regulate relevant actions.